datasciencecampus/access-to-services/propeR/manual.md

 We used the sql tool [dtd2mysql](https://github.com/open-track/dtd2mysql) to convert the files into a SQL database, then into the GTFS format.
 The [dtd2mysql github](https://github.com/open-track/dtd2mysql) page gives a guide on how to convert the data.
 This method used here was:

 1. Create a sql database with an appropriate name (e.g., 'train_database').
-Note, this is easiest done under the root username with no password
+Note, this is easiest done under the root username with no password.
 2. Run the following in a new terminal/command line window within an appropriate directory:
 ```
 DATABASE_USERNAME=root DATABASE_NAME=train_database dtd2mysql --timetable /path/to/ttisxxx.ZIP